MicrosoftDocs/architecture-center/docs/example-scenario/apps/app-monitoring.md

 ### Alternatives

 This article describes conveniently available monitoring options with popular features, but you have many choices, including the option to create your own logging mechanisms.
-A best practice is to add monitoring services as you build out tiers in a solution.
+A recommended practice is to add monitoring services as you build out tiers in a solution.
 Here are some possible extensions and alternatives:

 - Consolidate Azure Monitor and Application Insights metrics in Grafana using the [Azure Monitor Data Source For Grafana][Azure Monitor Data Source For Grafana].
 - [Data Dog][data-dog] features a connector for Azure Monitor